trebisky/RK3328/README.md

 * gic - experiment with interrupts via the GIC
 * timer - work with timer interrupts
 * core - start a second core
+* booti - try using "booti" to start my code